 Moore launched her political career in 1989, when she began a four-year stint in the Wisconsin State Assembly.
 She then served in the Wisconsin State Senate from 1993-2004.
 Her 1996 campaign was backed by the New Party, a socialist political coalition that counted Illinois state senator Barack Obama among its members.
 In 2004 Moore was elected to the U.S House of Representatives (representing Wisconsin’s 4th Congressional District), and she has held that seat ever since.
 Planned Parenthood, EMILY’s List, and J Street have been among her most stalwart supporters.

 When the House of Representatives voted by a 345-75 margin to defund the notoriously corrupt community organization ACORN in September 2009, Moore was one of the 75—all Democrats—who voted to continue funding the group.
-For a list of other legislators who voted as Moore did, click here.

 On January 27, 2010, Moore was one of 54 Members of Congress who signed a letter calling on President Barack Obama to pressure Israel to end its blockade of Gaza—a blockade that had been imposed in order to prevent Hamas from importing weaponry from Iran and Syria.

 On May 1, 2012, Moore participated in a May Day immigrant-rights march in Wisconsin, where thousands of demonstrators displayed signs bearing slogans like: “Stop Ripping Families Apart” and “Education not Deportation.”